TedHusted/awake/awake.md/awake.md

 “Yowser!” exclaims Tessa, “That looks like Brent’s car!”

-Elena takes several deep breaths, trying to push back the anxiety.
+Elena takes several deep breaths.
+She tries to push back the anxiety.

 “Lanie, are you OK?
 Should I get you a beta blocker?”

 “No. Not yet,” Elena gasps.
 “Just give me a minute.”

-After a few more breaths, Elena says “You’d think I’d be over it by now, but ever since the car crash that killed mis padres and put me in a wheelchair, collisions still trigger me.”
+After a few more breaths, Elena says “You’d think I’d be over it by now.
+Ever since the car crash that put me in a wheelchair and killed mis padres, collisions still trigger me.”

-Tessa reaches across the counter and puts a hand on Elena’s shoulder.
+Tessa reaches across the counter.
+He puts a hand on Elena’s shoulder.
 “Take your time.
 Deep breaths.”

 Then, almost to distract herself, Elena looks up and says, “Siri, rewind the news report and zoom in on the car. “